-- Graduation from high school or satisfactory completion of the General Education Diploma (GED) unless you are a current high school senior.
-If so, you must have the permission of the principal to attend RCC Early College in the evening format - Completion of college placement tests in reading, writing, and mathematics or multiple measures equivalents. - Completed all applicable developmental courses (MTE modules 1-3 completed) and ENF 3 (eligible to take ENG 111); High school students are strongly urged to complete algebra in the 11th grade and take ENG 111/112 as dual enrollment courses in the senior year. - Completion of one unit of high school biology or the college equivalent (BIO 101) with a grade of "C" or better. - Cumulative GPA of 2.0. - Completed the Kaplan Nursing School Admissions Test within 2 years with a minimum overall score of 55% or greater.
-The average of the math and science scores must be equal to 45% or higher.
-Ranking will be determined by the average of the math and science scores.
-The test may be taken up to two times in one academic year. - High School students in Early College may take the Kaplan Nursing School Admissions Test after completing the senior year in high school, but must take it and earn acceptable scores prior to progressing to PNE 162. - Complete and submit an application to the nursing program by the designated time in the semester preceding the start of the program (see nursing link on RCC webpage for more information). - If offered a seat in the practical nursing program, the student must accept or deny admission by the stated due date.
+- Graduation from high school or satisfactory completion of the General Education Diploma (GED). - Completion of college placement tests in reading, writing, and mathematics or multiple measures or other assessment equivalents. - Completed all applicable developmental courses (MTE modules MTT 1 MTT 2 MTT 3 completed) and ENF 3 (eligible to take ENG 111); - Completion of one unit of high school biology or the college equivalent (BIO 101 with a grade of "C" or better. - Cumulative GPA of 2.0. - The Kaplan Nursing School Admissions Test within 2 years with a minimum total score of 40% or greater.
+The test may be taken up to two times in one academic year. - Complete and submit an application to the nursing program by the designated time in the semester preceding the start of the program (see nursing link on the RCC webpage for more information). - If offered a seat in the practical nursing program, the student must accept or deny admission by the stated due date.
 If the student fails to respond, the seat will be forfeited.

-2. High School Programs
+Admission Requirements for High School Programs